 After taking these steps to remove malware from WordPress, you’ll want to install and run a security plugin.
 A free plugin can alert you to malware attacks and security breaches to ensure your WordPress website doesn’t become a victim again.

-Additionally, many WordPress users benefit from a WordPress malware removal plugin.
-Malware removal plugins incorporate file integrity monitoring and a web application firewall to prevent malware from infiltrating your website.
+Additionally, many users benefit from a WordPress malware removal plugin.
+WordPress security plugins incorporate file integrity monitoring and a web application firewall to prevent malware from infiltrating your website.

 Keep Your WordPress Website Running Smoothly With WP SitePlan